 Energy Literacy to Support Drought Resilience

-Energy underpins how water is accessed, moved and applied on farms, yet a lack of foundational energy literacy continues to limit informed decisions about irrigation, tariffs, demand, technology investment and system optimisation, particularly under drought and variable climate conditions.
+Energy is a key input in accessing, moving and applying water on farms, yet limited knowledge of energy systems and costs limits informed decisions about irrigation, tariffs, demand, technology investment and system optimisation, particularly under drought and variable climate conditions.

-The project is focused on developing practical energy literacy resources that support farmers and landholders to make more informed energy decisions, particularly where energy use interacts with water management, irrigation, pumping, farm productivity, cost control and drought resilience.
-Core outputs are expected to include written resources and guides, supported by webinars, workshops and applied case examples.
-Resources will be hosted through the Queensland Ag Energy Hub to support accessibility, consistency and long-term reuse, and supported through QFF’s Energy Information Service for Landholders and broader QFF member and communications networks.
+Materials include written resources and guides, supported by webinars, workshops and applied case examples.
+Resources will be hosted through the Queensland Ag Energy Hub, and supported by QFF’s Energy Information Service for Landholders and broader QFF member and communications networks.

 QFF wants to hear from you